-The matching of the established contracts and the SW safety requirements is presented in Table 3.
-The contract LAAP-4 is not fully addressing the requirement SWSR2, but it only establishes that the accuracy of the flow command is dependent on the accuracy of the angle sensor and the recorded position value.
-Hence a more concrete contract LAAP-6 is established to fully address
+The matching of the established contracts and the SW safety requirements is presented in Table III.
+The contract LAAP-4 is not fully addressing the requirement SWSR2, since it only establishes that the accuracy of the flow command is dependent on the accuracy of the angle sensor and the recorded position value.
+Hence a more concrete contract LAAP-6 is established to fully address the requirement SWSR2.
+During the Safety Contracts Production phase, the contract LAAP-6 is updated with the actual accuracy of the flow command.